By Alice Blackwell and Mithran Samuel (story updated: 10 May 2021)

 “Deeply worrying” government proposals to reform age assessments for unaccompanied children will increase the likelihood they will be wrongly deemed adults and placed at risk in immigration detention centres.

 That was the warning from social work and children’s rights bodies after the Home Office published the proposals this week in its new plan for immigration.

-In addition, the latest policy plan said the Home Office would explore replacing the current requirement that a person is treated as an adult if their physical appearance and demeanour strongly suggested they were over 25, with one saying they should appear to be “significantly over 18”.
+In addition, the latest policy plan said the Home Office would legislate to give immigration officials and other non-social work staff the ability to carry out “reasonable initial assessments of age”.
+As part of this, it said it would explore replacing the current requirement for immigration officials to treat a claimant as an adult if their physical appearance and demeanour strongly suggested they were over 25, with one saying they should appear to be “significantly over 18”.

 The new system of age assessment would be overseen by a National Age Assessment Board, which set out the “criteria, process and requirements to be followed”, review local authority assessments as well as carrying out age assessments itself when necessary.
 The policy paper did not state how the board would be constituted and how far it would include social work expertise.

 While unaccompanied children claiming asylum are accommodated and supported within the care system, those deemed to be adults are given much less support, with some subject to immigration detention.